Do you need a testing environment for your WordPress blog?

 Many of you might not be knowing that there is a free version of WordPress.
 This is perfect for those who don’t need to learn about hosting but only wish to try out the WordPress dashboard for writing purposes.
 WordPress.com let you do that and is the first place that you should consider as a free web-host.

 However, if you are looking for more control and want to try out everything that a self-hosted WordPress offers, than below I have mentioned more options.

-Today I am sharing five best WordPress Hosting for newbies that are free.
+Today I am sharing five best free WordPress Hosting for newbies.